 Instead, what seems to often happen is a newly adopted cat keeps putting on a little too much weight for a number of months or even a year or so.
 And once a cat is overweight, it’s harder than you think to re-vamp their menu and eating habits.
 After all, we all know that cats are inherently finicky creatures.

 You Might Not Realize You’re Overfeeding Your Cat

 I remember once suffering through a brief roommate situation with a person who had two exceptionally plump indoor cats.

 The cat owner’s solution was to feed the cats in the morning before work, while also investing in one of those timed feeders that dispenses a set amount of dry food at set intervals throughout the night.

-Unfortunately, the feeder was clearly broken — to the point where each night, when they couldn’t get to their food, the cats would whine and wail as if being tortured by some demonic presence.
-These felines were basically being forced onto some weird offshoot of a crash diet — which clearly isn’t good for anyone’s metabolism.
+Unfortunately, the feeder was clearly broken to the point where each night, when they couldn’t get to their food, the cats would whine and wail as if being tortured by some demonic presence.
+These felines were basically forced onto some weird offshoot of a crash diet, which isn’t good for anyone’s metabolism.

-All you need to do is ask your vet at the next check up to let you know how many calories your cat should be consuming.
+Ask your vet at the next check up to let you know how many calories your cat should consume.
 Then it’s just a case of doing the simple math of working out how much dry and wet food you should be serving each day.
 (If your brand of cat food isn’t open about nutritional info, there are many comprehensive resources online to help demystify the process.)

 Remember, healthy eating habits are just as important to a cat as they are to us humans, so do the right thing and embrace your role as a responsible feline chef.